lassekongo83/adw-gtk3/README.md

 ```

 ### Other install options
-These packages are maintained by contributors.
+These are maintained by contributors.
 It is recommended to install the flatpak versions if you use flatpak applications and the snapcraft version if you use snap applications.

 * **Flatpak:** `flatpak install org.gtk.Gtk3theme.adw-gtk3 org.gtk.Gtk3theme.adw-gtk3-dark`
 * **Snapcraft:** https://snapcraft.io/adw-gtk3-theme